Carmendelope/scylladb-utils/README.md

  | IT_SCYLLA_PORT | 9042 | Scylla Port |
  | IT_NALEJ_KEYSPACE | testkeyspace | Test Schema |

-In a scylla deploy, database is required.
+In a scylla deploy, a database is required.
 Execute the following, you can create it executing:
 ```
 create KEYSPACE testkeyspace WITH replication = {'class': 'SimpleStrategy', 'replication_factor': 1};
 create table testkeyspace.tableTest (id1 text, id2 text, id3 text, primary key (id1, id2));